taherh/Astro/README.md

 Astro
 =====

-Simple Asteroids clone written with HTML5 Canvas and Coffeescript.
+Simple Asteroids clone written with HTML5 Canvas (using the Fabric.js library) and Coffeescript.